Common Errors

 • Spelling

 The verb endings “-ise” and “-ize” often get confused.
 Usually, the correct ending depends on which English dialect your client is using.
 Here’s our guide on using these spellings in British and American English and what you need to consider when proofreading.
-British vs. American Spelling For the most part, American English uses the spelling […]
+British vs. American Spelling For the most part, American English exclusively uses the […]

 Read more